lucidCrafts/Projects/fraud_detection_project/README.md

 # Fraud Detection Pipeline

-This repository contains a Python pipeline for building and training a shallow neural network for fraud detection using the `tensorflow` library.
+This repository contains a Python pipeline for building and training a shallow neural network for creditcard-fraud detection using the `tensorflow` library.
 The pipeline includes data preprocessing, model creation, and hyperparameter tuning using `GridSearchCV`.

 ## Installation